Miiden/EyeSpy/README.md

 ## Contributing
 Contributions to EyeSpy are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.

+## Disclaimer
+EyeSpy is designed for research, educational, and authorized testing scenarios.
+The purpose of developing and distributing EyeSpy is to provide professionals and researchers with a tool to understand and identify vulnerabilities and to bolster the security of systems.
+It is fundamentally imperative that users ensure they have obtained explicit, mutual consent from all involved parties before applying this tool on any system, network, or digital environment.

+Engaging in unauthorized activities, including, but not limited to, accessing systems without permission, can lead to severe legal consequences.
+Users must be fully aware of, and adhere to, all their jurisdictional, local, state, and federal laws and regulations concerning cybersecurity and digital access.

+The developers and contributors of EyeSpy expressly disclaim all liabilities and responsibilities for any unauthorized or illicit use of the tool.
+Additionally, they are not responsible for any consequent damages, losses, or repercussions stemming from the misuse or misapplication of EyeSpy.

 ## License
 EyeSpy is licensed under the [MIT](https://github.com/Miiden/EyeSpy/blob/main/LICENSE.md) License.